 Haunted New Orleans Hotels

-New Orleans' hotels offer luxurious and elegant accommodations but some have an extra element — paranormal activity.
+New Orleans' hotels offer luxurious and elegant accommodations, but some have an extra element — paranormal activity.

-New Orleans' hotels offer luxurious and elegant accommodations but some have an extra element — paranormal activity.
+New Orleans' hotels offer luxurious and elegant accommodations, but some have an extra element — paranormal activity.

-It’s been said that Louisiana’s complicated early history has made perfect conditions for ghosts to haunt the city — so begin your exploration of ghost stories with these haunted hotels in New Orleans where restless spirits roam the halls.
+It’s been said that Louisiana’s complicated early history has made conditions perfect for ghosts to haunt the city — so begin your exploration of ghost stories with these haunted hotels in New Orleans where restless spirits roam the halls.

 Haunted Hotels in New Orleans